loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 The project is 99% open source and mostly MIT/Apache licenses.
 The only binary blobs are the infamous radio craps: wifi, BT, GSM, ... as usual.
 It means you can customize anything at wish.

 The directory structure is fairly straight forward:
 - esp32-template-plus/main: contains the main.c file with the app_main() function that it is run at boot.
 It initializes the hw, the ota server task, and runs both arduino and micropython tasks.
-The arduino task in turn sets the menu on display where to choose (using the hw buttons) one of the apps.c app to run on display.
+The default arduino task in turn sets the menu on display where to choose (using the hw buttons) one of the apps.c app to run on display.
+In order to drop in a custom arduino app to replace the default one, just edit the two setup/loop functions in main.c.
-- esp32-template-plus/main/ino: contains ino.h and ino.c, stubs to inject your custom arduino app.
-Just copy your .ino app in that folder, renaming the setup/loop file as ino.c and create its header file ino.h containing the setup() and loop() function prototypes; note that setup() and loop() must be static functions.
-To make it work in place of the default app menu, you must choose "Custom" in the menuconfig.
-To make it work togheter with the default app menu, you must choose "Both" in the menuconfig.
-- esp32-template-plus/components: contains the esp-idf components.
+- esp32-template-plus/components: contains the esp-idf app components.
 - esp32-template-plus/tools: contains the ESP32 sdk, xtensa buildchains for Linux/MacOS/Windows included.
+Keep in mind that the esp-idf included has been patched by Loboris to enable some uPython features.
+At 2018/02/09 the build [failed](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/issues/61) (SPIFFS component) using Espressif's vanilla sdk.
 - esp32-template-plus/firmwares: contains prebuilt firmware images and their configuration files (sdkconfig and partitions.csv).
 - esp32-template-plus/docs: self-explanatory.

 <a name="res"/>